Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Details of the interpolating operators

-As mentioned in section~\ref{sec.4pt.cf.el}, we must consider some channels that may be encountered in our analysis of the two-particle system.
+Furthermore, as mentioned in section~\ref{sec.4pt.cf.el}, we must consider some channels that may be encountered in our analysis of the two-particle system.
 The operators of $D^+$, $D^0$, $D_s^+$, $\Lambda_{c}^{+}$, $\Sigma_{c}^{++}$, and $\Omega_{c}^{0}$ are needed, which are constructed as

 We perform simulations of the two-point correlation functions with the above interpolating fields.
 The corresponding masses are obtained and are listed in table~\ref{tab:meff.others}.
-The influence of the $B_c D$ channels on our energy levels of $B_{cc}\phi$ systems is illustrated in figure~\ref{fig:energy.levels}, where $B_c\in\{\Sigma_c^{++},\Omega_c^0, \Lambda_c^+\}$ and $D\in\{D^+,D^0,D_s^+\}$.
+The thresholds of $B_c D$ channels are illustrated in figure~\ref{fig:energy.levels}.